Perth, Scotland: Geography and climate

-Climate

-As with most of the British Isles and Scotland, Perth has an oceanic climate (Köppen Cfb) with cool summers and mild winters.
-The nearest Met Office weather station is at Strathallan. around 5 mi from the centre of Perth.
-Perth is one of the mildest places in Scotland.
-Temperatures extremes since 1960 have ranged from -18.6 C in January 1963 to 32.0 C in July 1995.
+As with most of the British Isles, Perth has an oceanic climate (Köppen Cfb) with cool summers and mild winters.
+The nearest Met Office weather station is at Strathallan, around 5 mi from the centre of Perth.Temperatures extremes since 1960 have ranged from -18.6 C in January 1963 to 32.0 C in July 2022.
 However, a temperature of -21.7 C was recorded on 14 November 1919.
 As well as this, the temperature reached 31.1 C on 28 June 2018.
 The coldest temperature recorded in recent years is -17.8 C in December 2010.
 However, nearby Strathallan reported -18.0 C in February 2021.
 In an average year, the warmest day rises to around 27 C, and about four days exceed 25 C.

 Economy

 The strength of Perth's economy lies in its diversity, with a balance of large companies, the public sector, a broad range of small and medium-sized enterprises and many self-employed business people.
 The development in renewable energy, insurance, manufacturing, leisure, health and transport is stimulating employment.
 The largest employer in the city is Perth and Kinross Council which employ 6,000 people.
 Other main employers include NHS Tayside, SSE plc, and Perth College UHI (part of the University of the Highlands and Islands).
 The leading international transportation company Stagecoach Group also has its global headquarters in the city.

 Perth was formerly headquarters of insurance firm General Accident; however, since General Accident merged with Norwich Union to form Aviva, the office has been primarily used as a call centre.

 Perth's city centre is situated to the west of the banks of the River Tay.
 The pedestrianised portion of the High Street, which runs from the junction of St John Street to Scott Street, is the main focus of the shopping area.
 The centre has a variety of major and independent retailers.
-The major retailers are largely based on the High Street, St John Street and the St John's Centre.
-Independent retailers can be found on George Street, the Old High Street and Canal Street.
+The major retailers are largely based on the High Street, St John Street and in the St John's Centre.
+Independent retailers can be found on George Street, St John Street, Princes Street, Methven Street, the Old High Street and Canal Street.
 A £3 million pound project for the High Street and King Edward Street provided new seating, lighting and the laying of natural stone in 2010.
 A retail park, constructed in 1988, exists to the north-west of the city centre on St Catherine's Road, and provides eight purpose-built units.

 McEwens department store was in business on St John's Street for almost 150 years.
 It closed in March 2016.

 Before the credit crisis, Perth's economy was growing at 2.6% per year, considerably above the Scottish average of 2.1%.
 Since the credit crisis, growth has slowed considerably, though still remained above the Scottish average.

 The Perth economy is ranked in the Top 10 enterprising demographics in Scotland, with an average of 42.6 registered enterprises per 10,000 residents putting it well above the Scottish average of 30.1.